Play Festival Adjudication

 Each school has the opportunity to “Cast Your Vote” for one of the Distinguished Plays that will represent your site at the State Festival.
 Participation in this process is completely voluntary; schools are not required to participate.
 Your school must have at least one representative in the audience for each play, in order to participate.
 A representative may be a student, teacher, parent, or any person that can represent your vote.
 The NCTC representative will conduct a roll call prior to each performance, to verify attendance.
-Your group will deliberate and decide on one vote for your school (even if you bring two shows to the festival, you are limited to one vote).
+After watching all performances, your group will deliberate and decide on one vote for your school (even if you bring two shows to the Festival, you are limited to one vote).
 The NCTC representative will give each teacher one index card with your school name and a line for your vote, which you will return to the representative within 30 minutes after the last performance.
 Votes will remain confidential.
-No votes will be accepted until the conclusion of the festival.
+No votes will be accepted until the conclusion of the Festival.
 At least 50% of the schools at your site must participate in “Cast Your Vote” for the award to be presented (otherwise the judges will choose both Distinguished Plays).
 You may not vote for your own show, but you will be able to vote for your favorite of all the others.

-Student Achievement in Design and Production Awards: Sponsored by Barbizon Lighting
+Student Achievement in Design and Production Awards

 Design and Production is typically recognized in the Theatre Arts Awards category, with the award often shared by the whole cast or an adult design team.
 The Student Achievement in Design and Production Awards will recognize achievement that may not be easily seen onstage.
 This could be excellence in stage management, public relations, design, crew leadership, etc. Awards will be presented to students who have demonstrated excellent skills and (when appropriate) leadership qualities, which enhanced your Festival production.
-For these awards, teachers may nominate students and NCTC Board/Staff representatives will evaluate the nominations and determine award recipients.
+For these awards, teachers may nominate students and the NCTC Representatives will evaluate the nominations and determine award recipients.